catlaqtr/TheBattleShip/battleship/DEPLOYMENT.md

 Set these on Render:
 - APP_JWT_SECRET: strong random string (or Base64).
 Example: `openssl rand -base64 48`
 - APP_JWT_EXPIRATION_MS: optional, default `86400000` (1 day)
-- DB_URL: JDBC URL from Aiven (MySQL).
-Example:
+- SPRING_DATASOURCE_URL: JDBC URL from your MySQL provider.
+Examples:
   - `jdbc:mysql://<HOST>:<PORT>/<DBNAME>?sslMode=REQUIRED&allowPublicKeyRetrieval=true&serverTimezone=UTC&useUnicode=true&characterEncoding=utf8`
-  - Prefer the JDBC URL provided by Aiven’s console.
-If Aiven requires a CA cert, either use their public CA or provide a Java truststore.
+  - Prefer the JDBC URL provided by your provider’s console.
+If a CA cert is required, ensure it’s trusted by the JRE.
-- DB_USERNAME: Aiven DB user
+- SPRING_DATASOURCE_USERNAME: DB user
-- DB_PASSWORD: Aiven DB password
+- SPRING_DATASOURCE_PASSWORD: DB password
 - CORS_ALLOWED_ORIGINS: your Vercel URL, e.g. `https://your-frontend.vercel.app`

+Important: This backend is configured for MySQL (dependencies: `mysql-connector-j`, `flyway-mysql`).
+If you use Postgres (e.g., Render’s managed Postgres), it will not work without code and migration changes.
+Use a MySQL provider (Aiven, PlanetScale, AWS RDS MySQL, etc.).

 ## Deploy on Render (Blueprint)
 1. Push this repo to GitHub.